subsandwich/gol-go/README.md

 # gol-go
-Conway's Game of Life written in Go
+Conway's Game of Life written in Go, small practice when I was learning Go